Ceterai/Ceterai.github.io/MyEnternia/Wiki/TheMiraclesofVionia/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+Viona energy, or vionia for short, is a magical whirlpool of energies, that comes together to create a miracle.
+Each miracle is a surprise, and can be pretty unpredictable, if you're not very careful.

+Sometimes silly little altas might get careless and play with vionia and forget about caution.
+A pretty floating miazma will appear, and start slowly glowing with magic of the unknown.

+And right when the magic reaches its peak, the miracle will happen!
+The colorful miazmas will cover enchanted little alta in sparkles and lights, and something about her will change.

+She will look at herself in the mirror, and realize that she now has a pair of fluffy animal ears, or shiny fur all over her body!
+Horns, tails, funny eyes, just about anything could happen!

+So be careful, silly altas, and don't play with vionia and tricky miazmas too much!

 ## Usage

 ### Crafting